fabricjs/fabricjs.github.io/src/content/docs/docs/core-concepts.md

 JSON export is meant for saving and restoring visual state on the canvas.
 Every fabricJS object is equipped with its own `toObject` method that will output a simple JS object that can be put in storage and used in pair with `fromObject` to get back an instance of the same type.
 This state is supposed to restore the visual state of the canvas and not functionalities like controls.
-FabricJS assumes that custom controls and custom handler are set up in your codebase as part of your app and are not part of your state.
+Fabric.js assumes that custom controls and custom handler are set up in your codebase as part of your app and are not part of your state.

 ### SVG